-When being evaluated, have an open mind.
-But also use a filter.
 If you know the speaker giving the evaluation is not very credible, still hear them with an open mind.
 But make sure you go to a speaker you look up to who would be present in the audience and ask them for a personal, informal evaluation as well.

 Another thing to keep in mind is that an evaluator is usually always good-intentioned.
 They will be wanting to help you but might provide you light criticism as they feel they may hurt you.

 So if you felt the evaluation was a bit too “nice”, if you want raw and honest feedback, go to your evaluator after your speech and ask them in person – is there anything else you could improve upon?
 Tell them that they can be blunt if they like – in the end, the more honest the evaluation, the more you can grow as a speaker.